ad6sh/DoRIoT-Cert-Ex/README.md

 ## issues

-- after exchanging the certificates,"ifconfig" command shows the name of stored in last field,but the implementation of "ifconfig" is not touched in the modules.
+- after exchanging the certificates,"ifconfig" command shows the name of stored in last field,but the implementation of "ifconfig" is not interfered in the modules.

 - list implentation can be found in wot_list.c and header is in wot_list.h